TiMESPLiNTER/tsFramework/README.md

 Core modules
 ------------
 ### auth
-Provides authentication methods for HTTP auth and authentication with users and rights stores in the a database (db module required)
+Provides authentication methods for HTTP auth and authentication with users and rights stored in the a database (db module required)

+### autloader
+Loads classes out of the filesystem.
+It supports also phar-packages.

 ### db
 Extends the well known PDO class with some features and breaks it down for a more easy to use experience.

 ### common
 Gives you a swiss pocket knife to work with data types (like strings, arrays, etc.) and relieves you in other work to do with the framework.

+### core
+The whole core functions which handles the requests, responses, settings management, etc.

 ### htmlparser
 Needed for the template module it parses html and builds an easy to access and manipulate node tree.